 One of the most important contributions that this season makes to the longevity of the show is growing out Springfield’s supporting cast.
 Season 2 features the first appearances, among others, of Maude Flanders, Hans Moleman, Drs Hibbert and Nick, Comic Book Guy, Lionel Hutz and Troy McClure.
-That’s quite a list, with the last couple in particular basically running away with the entire show the second the walk onto screen.
+That’s quite a list, with the last couple in particular basically running away with the entire show the second they walk onto screen.
 God bless Phil Hartman, we shall never see his like again.

 For the most part, though, the supporting characters are still very much bit players, handy mostly for a quick gag.
 There are only two episodes this season focused on a cast member outside of the core Simpsons family.